Andrew Porter (rugby union): Early life

-Professional career
+Club career

-Leinster

 Porter entered the Leinster academy in Summer 2016 and made his senior first team debut off the bench against Benetton Treviso in the first game of the season on 2 September.
+He was noted for his surprising speed and mobility in the loose, as evidenced by him making a break and scoring a try from inside his own half in the 2015–16 season for UCD in the AIL League.

-International
+International career

 At under-20 level, Porter starred for the Ireland U20 team for two seasons, including being involved in their best ever result in the Junior World Championship in 2016, when they finished runners-up.
 He made twelve appearances and scored two tries over the two seasons of his involvement with the squad.

 Porter first represented Ireland at senior level in 2017.

-Lions

 On 6 May 2021, Porter was named in the squad for the 2021 British & Irish Lions tour to South Africa.